First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 - 35 — A client finding me thanks to a Facebook group I am managing

 When I was 35 I started a Facebook group, with by now 1500 people in it, because I thought it was good to connect with people on certain topics and share experiences, ideas and thoughts.
-Last year a woman, who was actually looking for someone else, found me in this group.
-Given my active role in that group, she asked me for a project.
-She became one of my clients thanks to my online presence.
+Last year, a woman based in Canada, who was actually looking for someone else, found me in this group.
+Given my active role there, and after seeing my website, she asked me to do a project for her company.

 - 35 —Getting a client through attending a business club

 Two people I got to know in Berlin advised me to join a certain event of a business club because they thought the organisation that would present itself there would be interesting for me.
-After the talk of the co-founder of that organisation, I chatted with him for a little while and it turned out that he was looking for skills that I had to offer
+After the talk of the co-founder of that organisation, I chatted with him for a little while and it turned out that he was looking for skills that I had to offer.
+Several months later I did a project for him.

 So far some of my experiences.
-I hope it has given you a bit more insight in, and understanding of the importance of, Business Connecting.
+I hope it has given you more insight in, and understanding of the importance of, Business Connecting.
 There are some aspects I would like to highlight.

 - Human connection